 13. Betta Fish

-This betta fish is also known as a “fighting fish.”
-They’re super territorial and will often fight with other betta fish who wander into their space.
-They’re native to Southeast Asia.
+These betta fish are native to Southeast Asia and are also known as “fighting fish.”
+They’re beautiful fish and can be quite colorful, making them a popular choice for an aquarium.
+They are also super territorial and will often fight with other betta fish who wander into their space!

 Learn More: Live Science